Useful information on living and driving in France

 1. Make the appropriate social insurance contributions through your employer.

-2. After meeting eligibility criteria as defined by the UK Government, certain British residents living in France can register a S1-Form with the CPAM office.
+2. After meeting eligibility criteria as defined by the UK Government, certain British residents living in France can register a S1 Form with the CPAM office.

 3. If it’s a temporary visit, expats can use either of the following cards for healthcare access:

-o European Health Insurance Card (EHIC)
+o European Health Insurance Card (EHIC), if not expired

 o UK Global Health Insurance Card (GHIC)